Code-Institute-Submissions/Lomasney-Motors/README.md

 - Ran code through Autoprefixer and copied code back into css file.

 - Ran code on Mobile Friendly Test page and passed all tests.
-The site is mobile friendly as expected.
+The site is mobile friendly.

 - I also asked friends and family members to test the website on many different devices including large screen laptops, Iphone, android, android table and Ipad and across a variety of browsers Internet Explorer, Google Chrome, and Firefox.